Mighty Jack: Fight! Mighty Jack

-After the decline in ratings from the first season, Fuji Television believed the relatively dark tone waste far removed from Tsuburaya Production's usual work, and ordered a revamp of the show to make it more child-friendly, such as the removal of espionage elements and addition of giant monsters.
+After the decline in ratings from the first season, Fuji Television believed the relatively dark tone was far removed from Tsuburaya Production's usual work, and ordered a revamp of the show to make it more child-friendly, such as the removal of espionage elements and addition of giant monsters.
 The more comical sequel series, Fight!
 Mighty Jack (戦え！マイティジャック, Tatakae!
 Maiti Jakku), aired on the same network from July 6 to December 28, 1968, with a total of 26 half-hour episodes, equaling the original in length.

 This series has several humorous references to the early Ultra Series.